GitData-GA/shot-marilyns-analysis/README.md

 - `paper-arXic` branch: Paper in arXiv format

-  - Download the branch to edit the .Rmd file:
+  - Download the branch to edit the `.Rmd` file: https://github.com/GitData-GA/shot-marilyns-analysis/archive/refs/heads/paper-arXiv.zip

+  - When updating, upload all files except the `main-files` folder to this branch.